sanni-t/magic-spell-detector/README.md

 ## Usage:

-- Run the spell detector using `poetry run python start_detection.py`
+- In terminal, navigate to `magic-spell-detector/magic_spell_detector` and run the spell detector using `poetry run python start_detection.py`